 - Meant for small-medium sized rooms

-Get the Levoit Core 200S air purifier on Amazon and at Walmart.
+Get the Levoit Core 200S air purifier on Amazon.

 Dyson is known for its high-performance products, and the Pure Cool Link TP02 air purifier is no exception.
 This modern-looking air purifier has a true HEPA filter for mold removal, allergen reduction, and other particles.
 An activated carbon layer captures odors and VOCs.
 This unit also doubles as a fan in hot weather with the oscillating tower fan option.
 Since the unit has no spinning blades, it has a sleek look and is safe for households with children and pets.